Join us for Worship on Sundays at 10:30 am and at various other times during special seasons.

 Fellowship

-After worship, we have an opportunity to talk more informally over refreshments usually served in the Narthex.
+After worship, we have an opportunity to talk more informally over refreshments served in the Narthex.